fransiskusfelix/data_science_projects/README.md

 The repository is organized as follows:

+- `project_x/`: This directory contains every project I completed.
-- `data/`: This directory contains the raw and processed datasets used in the project.
+- `datasets/`: This directory contains the raw and processed datasets used in the project.
 It may also include any additional data sources or files required for analysis.
-- `notebooks/`: This directory contains Jupyter notebooks that showcase the data analysis, feature engineering, model development, and visualization steps.
-Each notebook is labeled with a descriptive name that reflects its purpose.
-- `scripts/`: This directory contains any additional scripts or code files used in the project, such as utility functions, data preprocessing scripts, or model evaluation scripts.
-- `models/`: This directory stores the trained models generated during the project.
-It may also include any serialized objects or files related to the models.
-- `reports/`: This directory contains project reports, summaries, and any visualizations generated from the data analysis.
-It may include both intermediate and final reports.
-- `docs/`: This directory contains project documentation, including the project scope, methodology, and any relevant references or resources.

 # Project Desriptions